ibm-cloud-docs/network-attached-storage/mount-nas-storage-linux.md

    //nas05.service.softlayer.com/SL12345-1 cifs     54T   49T  5.3T  91% /mnt/nas
    ```

-3. Determine whether the LockBox is to be mounted on restart.
+3. Determine whether the storage is to be mounted on restart.
    - If you want the NAS to be mounted on restart, update the `/etc/fstab` file.
 Replace `SL12345-1` and `NASPASSWORD` with your credentials.

      ```
      \//nas05.service.softlayer.com/SL12345-1
-     /mnt/lockbox
+     /mnt/nas
      cifs defaults,username=SL12345-1,password=NASPASSWORD 0 0
      ```
      {:pre}

-   - If you don't want the LockBox to be mounted on restart, then go to the next step.
+   - If you don't want the storage to be mounted on restart, then go to the next step.

 4. Verify that the `fstab` was edited correctly by unmounting and mounting the storage.